-decimated: reduced drastically in number

-delegation: a group of people who represent a country, government, or organization protocol: a set of rules for the correct way to behave on formal occasions
+decimated: reduced drastically in number protocol: a set of rules for the correct way to behave on formal occasions

-Then, there is a feast and signing ceremony.
-The Haida include museum staff in their work and ceremonies, if possible.
+Once the delegation has prepared the ancestors for the journey home, there is a feast and signing ceremony.
+The Haida include museum staff in their work and ceremonies, where appropriate.